 Take full control of your computer, speed up your workflow and eliminate repetitive tasks with Shuttle Pro.
 This device give you control of almost any aspect of your daily tasks on your computer.
-Almost any action or chain of actions that can be done with a mouse or keyboard, can be programed on Shuttle Pro.
+Almost any action or chain of actions that can be done with a mouse or keyboard, can be programmed on Shuttle Pro.

 ShuttlePRO V2 is a USB controller compatible with Mac and Windows that allows you to program keyboard shortcuts and other actions with the purpose of speeding up your workflow.